monishaTY/Module-1/1B DATA TYPES- PRINTING INTEGER LITERALS.md

 ![image](https://github.com/user-attachments/assets/1ff96400-8782-4b97-8019-9a0695f12151)

 ## RESULT
-THus the Python program Identifying Literal Types have been executed and verified successfully.
+Thus the Python program Identifying Literal Types have been executed and verified successfully.